BrendanFDMoore/fancy-footwork/src/content/cms-driven-pages.md

 </code></pre>

 Notes:
-- This is a simplification of our application's routes
+- Check declared routes
-- But we do have fewer than you might think, because we have so many pages generated entirely by the CMS
+- We don't have many routes because we have so many CMS pages
-- `/women` doesn't match any of our declared routes, so we'll render the `<DynamicPage />` component
+- `/women` doesn't match, so render the `<DynamicPage />` component

 ---